 Allow to dry for 5-10 hours.
 Longer will not hurt them.

 Ensure the faces are dry by gently touching one of the images.

 If the Joy character faces are dry, cut the wax paper holding the completed faces into squares surrounding the image.

 Gently peel off the wax paper.

-Before placing “Joy” use the different colors of royal icing to add stripes on the each of the treats.
+Before placing “Joy,” use the different colors of royal icing to add stripes to each of the treats.

 Place Joy character in the center of each Inside Out movie treat.

-What is you or your child’s favorite Inside Out movie character?
-Would your kiddos love having their favorite characters appear on rice krispy treats?
+What is your or your child’s favorite Inside Out movie character?
+Would your kiddos love having their favorite characters appear on Rice Krispie treats?